 The program planning process allows the college to expand and/or decrease instruction and services with an eye toward increasing our productivity.
 The attached list identifies projects that have been completed or approved from 2011 through fiscal year 2016.
-(Evidence: List) An example of a facilities decision based on the program planning process is the Veterans Resource Center.
+An example of a facilities decision based on the program planning process is the veterans' resource center.

-- In 2013, the program plan for Admissions and Records documented an increase in GI Bill recipients on campus as a result of the wind-down of the military activity in Iraq and Afghanistan. - By fall 2014 the number of GI Bill recipients had increased by 427%.
+- In 2013, the program plan for admissions and records122 documented an increase in GI Bill recipients on campus as a result of the wind-down of the military activity in Iraq and Afghanistan. - By fall 2014 the number of GI Bill recipients had increased by 427%.
 Admissions and Records identified the need to provide opportunities to support student success by connection veterans in a dedicated supportive environment.
-The request for space was vetted through F/TCAP, approved by Consultation Council, and incorporated into the College's Facilities Master Plan. - In fall of 2015 the Veterans' Center was officially opened.
+The request for space was vetted through F/TCAP, approved by Consultation Council, and incorporated into the College's Facilities Master Plan. - In fall of 2015 the veterans' resource center was officially opened.

-The most recent program plan review identified the need to create a dedicated classroom and lab spaces for Engineering and Physics, the new Game Design program, and one to two general-use large classrooms for Chemistry and other disciplines.
+The most recent program plan review identified the need to create a dedicated classroom and lab spaces for engineering and physics, the new game design program, and one to two general-use large classrooms for chemistry and other disciplines.
 These areas are in the construction development phase with availability for use planned for fall 2016.
-Similar activity can be seen in the program plans for Kinesiology/Inter-Collegiate Athletics, Photography, Student Activities, and the Student Health Center.
-Kinesiology/Inter-Collegiate Athletics identified a need for overall improvement to its major instructional facility, the gym.
+Similar activity can be seen in the program plans for kinesiology/intercollegiate athletics, photography, student activities, and the student health center.
+Kinesiology/intercollegiate athletics identified a need for overall improvement to its major instructional facility, the gym.
 This project is currently in the design process.
-The Photography program identified the need for classroom and studio space, which was completed in 2014.
-Student Activities and the Student Health Center facility needs are in the exploratory design process.
+The photography program identified the need for classroom and studio space, which was completed in 2014.
+Student activities and the student health center facility needs are in the exploratory design process.

 While being guided by the Facilities Master Plan and state/federal regulations, the College relies on its program planning process to ensure campus groups can communicate needs and problems as they arise.
-One section of the program planning form, specifically dedicated to requests for facilities replacement and maintenance, groups describe what needs to be done, and the Facilities Resource Allocation Workgroup (FRAWG) evaluates these requests using the core documents noted above.
-When immediate issues arise, anyone on campus can notify Facilities, Maintenance, and Operations of a problem through the work order system so that it can be addressed in a timely manner.
+One section of the program planning form, specifically dedicated to requests for facilities replacement and maintenance, groups describe what needs to be done, and the Facilities Resource Allocation Workgroup (FRAWG) evaluates these requests using the core documents noted above 124.
+When immediate issues arise, anyone on campus can notify facilities, maintenance, and operations of a problem through the work order system so that it can be addressed in a timely manner 125.

 When a larger project is started, the Facilities/Technology Committee (F/TCAP) helps to ensure that all campus groups are represented in the decision-making process for the use of that facility.
 This can be seen most recently by the 2012 upgrades and renovations of Fountain Hall (now referred to as the Welcome Center).
 Meetings were held to gather input on how the facilities would be used.
 Groups that would be occupying the building participated in the planning process to ensure the design would meet the needs of multiple student services.
-The discussion of the needs of each of the offices occurred over a long period of time and gave each group the opportunity to communicate its needs.
+The discussion of the needs of each of the offices occurred over a long period of time and gave each group the opportunity to communicate its needs 126.
 This building represents the